ceford/j4xdemos-data-jdocmanual/manuals/user/en/hosting/local-hosting-on-linux.md

 ## Partition Notes

-Softaware installed using the Synaptic Package Manager is usually in the Linux root directory (/).
+Software installed using the Synaptic Package Manager is usually in the Linux root directory (/).
 User data is located in the home directory (/home).
-In a simple  installation these directoriess are in the same physical disk partition.
+In a simple  installation these directories are in the same physical disk partition.

 In a more complex installation, perhaps with the option to boot different